LoginRadius/engineering-portal/content/implement-authentication-in-react-using-loginradius-cli/index.md

 date: "2021-05-11"
 coverImage: "cover.jpg"
 author: "Akash Patil"
-tags: ["Authentication", "React", "LoginRadius CLI"]
+tags: ["Authentication", "React", "CLI", "LoginRadius CLI"]
 description: "In this tutorial, we will learn about implementing authentication for React applications using LoginRadius in under 5 mins.
 We will be using the LoginRadius CLI, through which we can perform basic actions of the LoginRadius Dashboard on the command line in a fast and proficient manner."
 ---